 A training for private duty, home health, hospice and DME companies.

-Registration is free, but space is limited.
+Registration is free, but required.
 Register today!

 About this Event

 This event is being held in partnership between MNCHA and the Maryland Department of Health Office of Preparedness and Response as part of MNCHA’s Home Care Emergency Preparedness project.
 This free training is intended to help members of MNCHA’s Emergency Preparedness Network prepare to meet new emergency preparedness requirements for Medicare and Medicaid and Participating Providers.

 Webinar: COVID Compliance, Audits After Action Reports

 The novel Coronavirus, and its impact, has presented home care and hospice organizations with a wild ride.
 New guidance, coming out almost daily, changes the way of providing health care minute to minute.
 Eventually, all the waivers will disappear and the regulatory landscape will return to the pre-COVID era.
 Compliance however, is always first and foremost even during this difficult time.
 Some state health departments are doing remote auditing on infection control, staff education and updates to disaster plans.
 As the talk continues of a “second wave” while we remain in the first wave, providers need to begin their after action activities as there will be a significant “look back” at what agencies did during this pandemic.
 Did you document your frequent changes?
 IS there a clear audit trail to provide a framework for your decisions?
 Agencies will be audited for their infection control policies and practices, OSHA compliance and of course, the disaster preparedness plan.
 The inter-relatedness of these three variables is undeniable.
 Join us as we discuss:

 Barbara B. Citarella, RN, BSN, MS, CHCE, NHDP-BC

 National Healthcare Disaster Professional, Subject Matter Expert to ASPR-TRACIE, President and CEO, RBC Limited